-Unit- 2 9 hours
+Unit- 2

 Overview of Industry 4.0 and Industrial Internet of Things: Introduction to Industry 4.0: Industrial revolution: Phases of development, Evolution of Industry 4.0, Environmental impacts of Industrial revolution, Industrial Internet, Applications of Industry 4.0.
-IIoT: Prerequisites of IIoT, Basics of CPS, CPS and IIoT, Applications of IIoT, IIC, Industrial Internet Systems, Industrial Sensing, Industrial Processes.
+IIOT: Prerequisites of IIOT, Basics of CPS, CPS and IIOT, Applications of IIOT, IIC, Industrial Internet Systems, Industrial Sensing, Industrial Processes.

-Understand the basic features of industry 4.0 and Industrial Internet of Things (IIoT) (L1).
+After completion of this module, the student will be able to: Understand the basic features of industry 4.0 and Industrial Internet of Things (IIoT) (L1).
 Acquire knowledge of the Industrial Internet, Cyber-Physical system, and the interlink of IoT, CPS, and IIoT (L2).